Seneca-ICTOER/OPS445/docs/A-Labs/lab8.md

   1. Confirm and review the Ansible package installed on matrix.senecapolytechnic.ca
   2. Explore and run Ansible's ad hoc commands
-  3. Explore and study a few Ansible's modules
+  3. Explore and study a few of Ansible's modules
   4. Explore, create, and run a few Ansible playbooks

 ## Overview